 Rules If You Don’t Have Children

 Not every low-income childless taxpayer can claim the EITC.
-If you have no children, you must meet additional rules.
-Taxpayers with dependent children aren’t subject to these rules.
+You must meet additional rules if you have no children:

 - You must personally live in the U.S. for more than half the year.